 </script>

-This code will request popular article data and generate a list on the page that includes titles and view counts, with each title linking to the corresponding article detail page.
+This code will request popular article data and generate a list on the page that includes titles and views, with each title linking to the corresponding article detail page.

-• Front-end framework integration:If you use Vue, React and other front-end frameworks, you can integrate the above data acquisition and rendering logic into components to achieve more flexible and efficient display.
+- Front-end framework integration:If you use front-end frameworks such as Vue, React, etc., you can integrate the data acquisition and rendering logic into components to achieve more flexible and efficient display.

-Through flexible use of the security CMSarchive/listin the interfaceorderParameters, you can easily add various sorted article lists to your website, whether it's 'Hot Articles', 'Latest Releases', or other custom sorting, you can handle it with ease.This convenience greatly enhances the display efficiency and user experience of website content, making your website more attractive.
+By flexibly using Anqi CMSarchive/listthe interface inorderParameters, you can easily add various sorted article lists to your website, whether it's 'Hot Articles', 'Latest Release' or other custom sorting, you can handle it with ease.This convenience greatly improves the display efficiency and user experience of the website, making your website more attractive.

-Q1:orderParameters other thanviewsandcreated_timeWhat fields are supported for sorting? orderParameters support multiple built-in fields for sorting, common ones include:id(Article ID),views(Views)、category_id(Category ID),created_time(Creation Time)、updated_time(Update time)and so on.
-You can choose appropriate fields according to your needs, andasc(Ascending) ordesc(Descending) to sort.
+orderParameters support various built-in field sorting, common ones include:id(article ID),views(Views),category_id(Category ID),created_time(creation time),updated_time(Update time) and so on.
+You can choose the appropriate fields according to your needs and combineasc(Ascending) ordesc(Descending) to sort.

-Q2: If I want to define 'hot' not just based on views, but for example, sort by the number of comments, can I do that?According to the current documentation,orderthe parameter mainly supportsid/views/category_id/created_time/updated_timeThese fields.
-If you wish to sort by comment count,comment_countyou need to refer to the latest Anqi CMS API documentation to confirm,comment_countIs it already added to the sortable fields.
-If not supported, you can consider performing secondary data processing on the backend, or using a custom field to record the 'hot rating'.
+Q2: If I want to define 'hot' not only based on views, but also want to sort by the number of comments, is that possible?According to the current documentation,orderThe parameters mainly supportid/views/category_id/created_time/updated_timeThese fields.
+If you want to sort by comments (comment_count), you need to consult the latest Anqi CMS API documentation to confirm.comment_countWhether it has been added to the sortable field.
+If not supported, you can consider performing data secondary processing on the backend, or using a custom field to record the 'hot score'